Tiny-Earth/DemoSite/site/src/intro.md

 - Engages students in authentic practices of science
 - Approaches their teaching with the spirit of scientific research

-Scientific teaching combines intentional instructional decisions with iterative improvements to create inclusive learning experiences, which, in turn, support students learning science.
+Scientific teaching combines intentional instructional decisions with iterative, evidence-based improvements to create inclusive learning experiences, which, in turn, support students learning science.

 ### Goals of Scientific Teaching